-Beginning in the semester during which required coursework is completed for the MA or PhD, students may register for 3 credit hours of Geography 993 or Geography 994 (commonly called thesis or dissertation hours), following Graduate School regulations.
-Prior to registering for these credits for the first time, students with their advisor are required to complete the Exam Checklist (Appendix 4) and to submit this in a meeting with the DGS.
+Beginning the semester during which required coursework is completed for the MA or PhD, students may register for 3 credit hours of Geography 993 or Geography 994 (commonly called thesis or dissertation hours), following Graduate School regulations.
+Prior to registering for these credits for the first time or during the first semester of taking them, students with their advisor are required to complete the Exam Checklist (Appendix 4) and to submit this in a meeting with the DGS.
 The goal of this meeting is to clarify degree requirements as well as advisor expectations and to support students as they transition to independent research.